Explore the Momentics IDE

 These buttons don't appear if you are editing a C/C++ file.

 The QML Preview renders your QML code as you type, so you can easily spot anything in your UI that isn't aligned correctly.
-With the help of the buttons at the bottom of the preview area, you can select items, pan, and zoom.
-In the top-right corner of the editor, there is a drop-down list that allows you to change the target resolution.
+With the help of the buttons at the bottom of the preview area, you can select items and zoom.
+In the upper-right corner of the editor, there is a drop-down list that allows you to change the target resolution.
 You can also change the orientation of the preview to landscape or portrait orientation.

 To enable QML Preview, click Windows > Preferences > BlackBerry > QML Editor and clear the Disable QML Preview check box.